gilbertohasnofb/auxjad/README.rst

 at composers of algorithmic music.
 All classes and functions have a ``__doc__`` attribute with usage instructions.

-Documentation is available at https://gilbertohasnofb.github.io/auxjad-docs/.
+Documentation is available at the `Auxjad Docs`_ webpage.

 Bugs can be reported through the project's `Issue Tracker`_.